 Masts can have additional stays fitted.
 All cabling should be well tied down and supported.
 Shielding should be put in place to protect equipment from wind-blown debris, including large objects (that can cause impact damage) and smaller particles like dust and sand (that can cause erosive damage).

-Sensors that can survive high wind speeds should be selected.
-Wind sensors using the measurement principle of pressure difference (pitot tubes), the principle of sound propagation (ultrasonic wind sensors) or thermal cooling eliminate the vulnerabilities associated with moving parts.
+Instruments that can survive high wind speeds should be selected.
+Anemometers using the measurement principle of pressure difference (pitot tubes), the principle of sound propagation (ultrasonic wind anemometers) or thermal cooling eliminate the vulnerabilities associated with moving parts.
 Nevertheless, some cup anemometers, wind vanes and propeller anemometers have been designed to operate during extreme wind events.

 2. Floods and storm surges

 Low-lying areas should be avoided as site locations.
-Sensors can be raised on pilings to prevent damage due to surface-water flow and debris.
+Instruments can be raised on pilings to prevent damage due to surface-water flow and debris.
 Foundations should be constructed using resilient materials and oriented parallel to any expected surface flow to minimize hydrostatic pressures.
 Electrical connections should be raised above predicted flood levels or contained within suitable waterproof housings (designed to suitable Ingress Protection (IP) ratings).

 3. Fire